ArcBlock/forge-java-starter/blocklet.md

 ## Use cases?

-`forge-python-starter` can be start point for any forge powered dapp, you can built many blockchain powered apps, such as:
+`Forge-Java-starter` can be start point for any forge powered dapp, you can built many blockchain powered apps, such as:

 - Online store that sells digital assets and accept ABT as payments
 - Online community application that authentication users through ABT Wallet
 - Admin console for internal use that are protected by ABT Wallet

-## Requirements?

-Here are the knowledge requirements to get you up to speed when using this starter blocklet:

-- Basic Python coding experience
-- Basic react coding experience
-- Basic knowledge of mongodb

-And to get the starter blocklet up and running on first try, you should:

-- A handy command line terminal
-- Install latest version of forge-cli: `npm install -g @arcblock/forge-cli`
-- Spin up a forge-powered chain with forge-cli
-- Have a running [mongodb](https://mongodb.org) instance that the dApp can connects to

-Besides, you need to have ABT Wallet installed to try out the application after bootstrapping.

 ## LICENSE